WebAssembly/spec/proposals/gc/Overview.md

 Two main challenges arise:

 * Interior pointers, in full generality, introduce significant complications to GC.
 This can be avoided by distinguishing interior references from regular ones.
-That way, interior pointers can be represented as _fat pointers_ without complicating the GC, and their use is mostly pay-as-you-go.
+That way, engines can choose to represent interior pointers as _fat pointers_ without complicating the GC, and their use is mostly pay-as-you-go.

 * Aggregate objects, especially arrays, can nest arbitrarily.
 At each nesting level, they may introduce arbitrary mixes of pointer and non-pointer representations that the GC must know about.
-An efficient solution essentially requires that the GC traverses (an abstraction of) the type structure.
+An efficient solution requires that the GC interprets (an abstraction of) the type structure.
+More advanced optimisations involve dynamic code generation.

 ### Basic Nesting

 * Aggregate types can be field types.
-* They are unboxed, i.e., nesting them describes one flat value in memory; references enforce boxing.
+* They are flattened, i.e., nesting describes one flat value in memory; references enforce boxing.

 ```
-(type $colored-point (struct (type $point) (i16)))
+(type $colored-point (struct (field $p (type $point)) (field $col (i16))))
 ```
 Here, `type $point` refers to the previously defined `$point` structure type.

 ### Interior References

-Interior References are another new form of value type:
+Interior References are another form of value type:
 ```
 (local $ip (inref $point))
 ```
-Interior references can point to unboxed aggregates, while regular ones cannot.
+Interior references can point to embedded aggregates, while regular ones cannot.
 Every regular reference can be converted into an interior reference (but not vice versa) [details TBD].